DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 complex failure scenarios that a slave that was not able to receive the write is elected as master.

-There is another notable scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.
+There is another notable scenario where Redis Cluster will lose writes, which happens during a network partition where a client is isolated with a minority of instances including at least a master.

 Take as an example our 6 nodes cluster composed of A, B, C, A1, B1, C1, with 3 masters and 3 slaves.
-There is also a client, that we will call Z1.
+There is also a client that we will call Z1.

 After a partition occurs, it is possible that in one side of the partition we have A, C, A1, B1, C1, and in the other side we have B and Z1.

-Z1 is still able to write to B, that will accept its writes.
+Z1 is still able to write to B that will accept its writes.
 If the partition heals in a very short time, the cluster will continue normally.
 However if the partition lasts enough time for B1 to be promoted to master in the majority side of the partition, the writes that Z1 is sending to B